|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

-The official name of this gene is “collagen, type IV, alpha 3 (Goodpasture antigen).”
+The official name of this gene is “collagen type IV alpha 3.”

 COL4A3 is the gene's official symbol.
 The COL4A3 gene is also known by other names, listed below.

 The COL4A3 gene provides instructions for making one component of type IV collagen, which is a flexible protein.
 Specifically, this gene makes the alpha3(IV) chain of type IV collagen.
 This chain combines with two other types of alpha (IV) chains (the alpha4 and alpha5 chains) to make a complete type IV collagen molecule.
 Type IV collagen molecules attach to each other to form complex protein networks.
 These networks make up a large portion of basement membranes, which are thin sheet-like structures that separate and support cells in many tissues.
 Type IV collagen alpha3-4-5 networks play an especially important role in the basement membranes of the kidney, inner ear, and eye.

 The COL4A3 gene belongs to a family of genes called COL (collagens).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.